Contact metric three manifolds and Lorentzian geometry with torsion in six-dimensional supergravity: -Contact metric three-manifolds

 \begin{definition} An $\varepsilon\,$-contact metric structure $(g,\alpha,\varepsilon)$ is said to be {\bf Sasakian} if $\mathfrak{h} = 0$.
 It is said to be {\bf K-contact} if the Reeb vector field is Killing, that is, if $\cL_{\xi}g=0$. \end{definition}

-\begin{remark} The Sasakian and K-contact conditions are well-known to be equivalent for $\varepsilon\,$-contact structures with $\varepsilon \neq 0$, see \cite{Blair,Calvaruso,CalvarusoII}.
-However, as we will see in Section \ref{sec:nullcontact}, this fails to be the case for null contact metric structures (see example \ref{ep:SasakiannoK}).
-Indeed, the theory of Sasakian null contact metric structures is strictly richer that the theory of null K-contact structures. \end{remark}
+\begin{remark} The Sasakian and K-contact conditions are well-known to be equivalent for $\varepsilon\,$-contact structures with $\varepsilon \neq 0$ in three dimensions, see \cite{Blair,Calvaruso,CalvarusoII}.
+However, as we will see in Section \ref{sec:nullcontact}, this fails to be the case for null contact metric structures.
+Indeed, Example \ref{ep:SasakiannoK} shows that the theory of Sasakian null contact metric structures is strictly richer that the theory of null K-contact structures. \end{remark}

 Sasakian $\varepsilon\,$-contact metric structures with $\varepsilon \neq 0$ have been extensively studied in the literature, see for instance \cite{Blair}, \cite{Calvaruso} or \cite{Zamkoyov} for more details and an exhaustive list of references.
 In particular, it is well-known that the Sasakian condition can sometimes be equivalently formulated as a curvature condition involving the Ricci curvature tensor $\mathrm{Ric}^g$.
 Since this will be of use later, we briefly review this result using our conventions.